 “The time has come for a technology that helps financial enterprises and insurance companies create and manage their front-end interactions with customers at market speed and reasonable cost.”
 Tal Daksal, EasySend

-Many digital transformation projects begin and end with the focus on backend benefits, with product development, marketing, and sales being left out in the cold.
-Since those departments are the organization’s revenue drivers, it is impossible to transform at the organizational level without the complete buy-in and support from these departments.
+Many digital transformation solutions begin and end with the focus on backend benefits, product development, marketing, and sales being left out in the cold.
+Since those departments are the organization's revenue drivers, it is impossible to transform at the organizational level without the complete buy-in and support from these departments.

 4. Focusing on technology, not the people